 For some reason, many of us wait till the last minute to start Christmas shopping and then the Saturday before or a few days before Christmas, you find the malls and stores crowded.

-Crowded stores are discouraged this year and stores will most likely put a limit to those who come in at once and that will be frustrating.
+Crowded stores are discouraged this year and stores will most likely put a limit on those who come in at once and that will be frustrating.
 So to avoid that, it might be better to shop early.

 And if you are shopping online (which is most advisable to reduce contact), don’t let that stop you from shopping early as well because shipping companies might be overwhelmed by the time you get around to it.